srl-labs/containerlab/docs/manual/nodes.md

     Notice how `$nodeDir` hides the directory structure and node names and removes the verbosity of the previous approach.

-Bind defined on multiple levels (defaults -> kind -> node) will be merged with the duplicated binds removed.
+Binds defined on multiple levels (defaults -> kind -> node) will be merged with the duplicated values removed (the lowest level takes precedence).

 ### ports
 To bind the ports between the lab host and the containers the users can populate the `ports` object inside the node: